barriosjorge/gmt_docs/src/software_development/examples.rst

 .. code-block:: bash

-  $ gds telemetry_service query temperature_monitor 12
+  $ gds telemetry_service query gmt://examples/simple_controller/temperature_monitor 10

 All telemetry queries have to be done on specific monitors.